kitelev/exocortex-public-ontologies/README.md

 - `!rdfs.md` — RDFS namespace
 - `!owl.md` — OWL namespace

-These files contain the `!` property with the ontology URL.
+These files contain the `!` property with the namespace URL.

 ## Naming Conventions

 - `__` (double underscore) replaces `:` in prefixed names: `rdfs:Class` → `rdfs__Class`
 - `a` is used as shorthand for `rdf:type` (standard SPARQL/Turtle syntax)
-- Literal values are quoted in filename: `"Class"`, `"The class of classes."`
 - Resource references are unquoted in filename: `rdfs__Resource`

 ## Example